donneypr/eecs4413_auction/backend/readmeTestingInstructions.md

 # TEST SEARCH ITEM, CREATE ITEM, GET ITEM DETAILS, PLACE BID, GET CURRENT PRICE, GET AUCTION STATUS

+** IF YOU WANT TO PLACE A BID YOU HAVE TO MAKE ANOTHER ACCOUNT.
+FOLLOW PREVIOUS STEPS TO SIGN UP AND LOG IN THEN GET ITEM ID AND PLACE BID (SEE BELOW) **

 # CREATE ITEM

 # refresh csrf after log in